FDOT District Four - Broward Header Image

 Signal operations may be impacted by project activities and are being monitored closely during construction for temporary adjustments to reduce congestion.

-22. State Road (SR) 820/Pines Boulevard Resurfacing, Restoration, and Rehabilitation (RRR) Project in Pembroke Pines
+20. State Road (SR) 820/Pines Boulevard Resurfacing, Restoration, and Rehabilitation (RRR) Project in Pembroke Pines

 Description: Project improvements include milling and resurfacing the existing roadway within the project limits to ensure long-term resilience; adding a shared-use path along westbound SR 820/Pines Boulevard to enhance pedestrian mobility; upgrading the signalized mast arm and adding a second right-turn lane along westbound SR 820/Pines Boulevard at the intersection of NW 142nd Avenue/SW 145th Avenue to improve vehicular capacity and mobility; upgrading existing pedestrian signals throughout the project corridor to improve pushbutton accessibility; upgrading curb ramps, pavement markings, and signage to improve visibility and accessibility; and installing new street light poles along westbound SR 820/Pines Boulevard to enhance nighttime visibility and pedestrian safety.
 For more information, please contact the Community Outreach Specialist, Jackie De Freitas at (561) 426-9721 or [email protected].

 Traffic Impacts:

-SR 820/Pines Boulevard from SR 93/I-75 to NW 118th Avenue will have one lane closed in each direction daily, as needed, 9 a.m., until 4 p.m. and nightly, as needed, 9 p.m. until 7 a.m., for signage installation and miscellaneous signal work.
+SR 820/Pines Boulevard from SR 93/I 75 to NW 118th Avenue will have one lane closed in each direction daily, as needed, 9 a.m., until 4 p.m. and nightly, as needed, 9 p.m. until 7 a.m., for signage installation and miscellaneous signal work.

-23. State Road (SR) 7/US 441 Transit Corridor Improvements Project (Group 8)
+1. State Road (SR) 7/US 441 Transit Corridor Improvements Project (Group 8)

 Description: Project improvements along SW 72nd Avenue from SR 824/Pembroke Road to SW 9th Street include milling and resurfacing the existing roadway within the

 project limits to ensure long-term resilience; minor roadway widening throughout project limits to accommodate 5-foot bike lanes; removing foliage as necessary to construct a continuous concrete sidewalk throughout the corridor to enhance safety and connectivity for pedestrians; and upgrading curb ramps, pavement markings, and signage to improve visibility and accessibility.
 Project improvements along SW 25th Street from SW 64th Avenue to SR 7/US 441 include removing foliage as necessary to construct a continuous concrete sidewalk throughout the corridor to enhance safety and connectivity for pedestrians; upgrading curb ramps, pavement markings, and signage to improve visibility and accessibility; and constructing a new bus shelter at SR 7/US 441 and SW 25th Street.
-Project improvements along SW 33rd Street from SW 62nd Avenue to SR 7/US 441 include removing foliage as necessary to construct a continuous concrete sidewalk throughout the corridor to enhance safety and connectivity for pedestrians; and upgrading curb ramps, pavement markings, and signage to
+Project improvements along SW 33rd Street from SW 62nd Avenue to SR 7/US 441 include removing foliage as necessary to construct a continuous concrete sidewalk throughout the corridor to enhance safety and connectivity for pedestrians; and upgrading curb ramps, pavement markings, and signage to improve visibility and accessibility.
+For more information, please contact the Assistant Community Outreach Specialist Alejandra Pozo at (561) 690-1807 or [email protected].
+Cost/Completion:$2,216,644/Early 2026

 Traffic Impacts: